 The Initiative recognises that many patients in small rural and remote towns have limited access to primary health care services and that in response to a lack of private practices, many rural and remote public hospitals have employed medical officers to make traditional GP services available.

 The 2016-2020 MoUs have been updated to a single criterion that requires an eligible public health site to be located within categories five to seven of the Modified Monash Model (MMM) classification system.
-The MoU also allows for sites to be phased out over an eighteen month period where they are deemed no longer to be eligible.
+The MoU also allows for sites to be phased out over a twelve month period where they are deemed no longer to be eligible.

 The following hospitals and health services have been approved under the Initiative: